 Where a deceased's Will or the Rules of Intestacy do not make provision for an individual that was dependant on the deceased, that individual may make a claim to the Court for financial provision from the deceased's estate under the Inheritance (Provision for Family and Dependants) Act 1975.

-Important initial consideration
+Important initial considerations

-If you are intending to make claim under this Act, it is important to first note that there is a time limit in which a claim must be brought.
+It is important to first note that there is a time limit in which a claim must be brought.

 When making such a decision, the Court will bear in mind: -